position Head Coach

-Holtmann become just the second Ohio State coach to win 20 or more games in each of his first three seasons in Columbus joining Thad Matta (12 from 2005-2016).
+Holtmann is just the second Ohio State coach to win 20 or more games in each of his first four seasons in Columbus joining Thad Matta (12 from 2005-2016).
 Holtmann is the second Ohio State coach to take teams to the NCAA Tournament in his first two years: Randy Ayers (3, 1990-92).
 Matta’s 2005 team, his first in Columbus, was not eligible for postseason competition.
 The next two played in the NCAA (2006, 2007) before an NIT appearance in 2008.

 In the first four years as an Ohio State coach, Holtmann’s 87 combined wins (2018/25, 2019/20, 2020/21, 2021/21) are the third most behind Matta’s 105 victories (in 2005/20, 2006/26, 2007/35, 2008/24) and Fred Taylor’s 89 (1959/11, 1960/25, 1961, 27, 1962/26) in Ohio State history.

-Holtmann teams have won an opening-round game in the NCAA Tournament in each of the last five years in which the NCAA Tournament was contested, a feat accomplished by a select group of Division I coaches.
+Holtmann teams have won an opening-round game in the NCAA Tournament in five of the last six years in which the NCAA Tournament was contested.

 The 2018 Big Ten Coach of the Year award was the second COY honor in as many seasons, and third overall for Holtmann, who earned Big East COY in 2017.
 The Big East award culminated three seasons as head coach at Butler University.